TimeWarpEngineering/staruml-export-plantuml/README.md

 This repository contains a plugin to convert StarUML models to PlantUML diagrams.
 It's a simple and easy-to-use tool that extracts classes and associations from StarUML and generates PlantUML syntax to visualize them.

+## Features

+- Extracts UML Classes, attributes, operations, and associations
+- Supports multiplicities on associations
+- Includes element documentation as comments
+- Supports AI tags to provide additional information to AI tools like ChatGPT

 ## How to use

 1. Install the StarUML to PlantUML Converter plugin.